neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 At this point, availability is restored and user pain relieved.

-What’s left is to somehow close the doomed transaction of the unresponsive pageserver, so that it beomes RejectAcknowledged, and GC can make progress.
+What’s left is to somehow close the doomed transaction of the unresponsive pageserver, so that it becomes RejectAcknowledged, and GC can make progress.
 Since S3 is cheap, we can afford to wait a really long time here, especially if we put a soft bound on the amount of data a transaction may produce before it must commit.
 Procedure:

 1. Ensure the unresponsive pageserver is taken out of rotation for new attachments.
 That probably should happen as part of the routine above.
 2. Make a human operator investigate decide what to do (next morning, NO ONCALL ALERT):
     1. Inspect the instance, investigate logs, understand root cause.
     2. Try to re-establish connectivity between pageserver and Control Plane so that pageserver can retry commits, get rejected, ack rejection ⇒ enable GC.
-    3. Use below procedure to decomission pageserver.
+    3. Use below procedure to decommission pageserver.

-### Decomissioning A Pageserver (Dead or Alive-but-Unrespsonive)
+### Decommissioning A Pageserver (Dead or Alive-but-Unresponsive)

 The solution, enabled by this proposal: